2022-2023 Undergraduate Academic Advisor Awards

 - Transferability — Applicable to a wide variety of college/departments.

-Beginning this year, nominations will be replaced by an open application process.
-Advising directors, advisors, undergraduate deans, faculty members, and department chairs are urged to identify candidates worthy of consideration for these awards, and support and encourage them to apply.
+Any student, administrator, or faculty member can nominate for an award.
+Advising directors, advisors, undergraduate deans, faculty members, and department chairs are urged to nominate candidates worthy of consideration for these awards, and support and encourage them to apply.
+Self-nominations will also be accepted.

 Required Documentation for Outstanding Advising Awards: